andrscrrn/tumblr-lks-downldr/README.md

 ## Do I really need to create a javascript file to use this?
 Yes and no. For this specific module yes but if you want to use it as a CLI tool you can use [tumblr-lks-downldr-cli](https://github.com/andresdavid90/tumblr-lks-downldr-cli) that is basically a wrapper.

-## To-Do
-- Give user feedback regarding the list of posts that are being loaded in memory before actually start downloading each file.
-When the list is too big, the user could feel that nothing is happening.
-- Raise the code coverage to a decent number.

 ## Issues
 I'm working on this module once on a while but if you find out any issue please report it [here](https://github.com/andresdavid90/tumblr-lks-downldr/issues).